aurafrezra/cognitive-learning-ai/README.md

 🙌 Created By
 Built with 💻 and 🚀 by @aurafrezra
-MIT Hopeful | JEE AIR 1 Aspirant | AI Innovator
+MIT Hopeful | AI Innovator

 📌 License
 This project is open-source under the MIT license.